apollon33/PhpIPAddress/README.md

 # PhpIPAddress
-A quick What's My IP like PHP script that displays your IPv4 address and serves the address only to Curl, WGet or Powershell
+A quick What's My IP like PHP script that displays your IP address and serves the address only to Curl, WGet or Powershell